Director of Education- Rabbi Judy Spicehandler

 Rabbi Judy Spicehandler was raised in a rabbinic family with a particular passion for education and for the Hebrew language.
 She spent the latter half of her childhood in Israel, where her father was the dean of the Jerusalem branch of Hebrew Union College.
 After serving in Tzahal (Israel Defense Force), and spending a year at Kibbutz Tzelim, she studied art at the University of Chicago (BA 1976) and at the Art Institute of Chicago (MFA 1999), and was a professional artist before shifting her focus to Jewish education.
 Rabbi Spicehandler comes to Beth El with 18 years of experience in Jewish education, interrupted only by four-year tenure as a student at Hebrew Union College, where she was ordained in 1999.

-Youth Educator- Kyle Herman
+Director of Youth Engagement- Kyle Herman

 Kyle Herman recently moved to MA from Ft.
 Collins, CO where he had been working as the Madrechim Director (and VP of Fundraising) at Congregation Har Shalom.
 He graduated from Western State Colorado University (deep in the cold mountains of western Colorado) with a double major in Economics (He’s an Econ Nerd) and Business Administration, but found a passion for Jewish Education which dictated his professional path.
 He is a proud Coloradoan and especially enjoys hiking, rafting, skiing (and skiing, and skiing), and any other outdoor activity.
 Of course he loves sports: Go Broncos (football), Mariners or anyone other than the Yankees (baseball), Avalanche (hockey), Nuggets or Pacers (Basketball)!
 He’s open to having a conversation about adopting some New England teams into his shuffle.